NNNIC/ConciseYaccLex/README.md

 # ConciseYaccLex
-It's a simple design and it's easy to understand.
-It's for embedding simple a lexical analyzer; a subset of 'Lex &amp; Yacc' to your application.
+It's a simple design and it's easy to understand it.
+It's for embedding a simple lexical analyzer; a subset of 'Lex &amp; Yacc' to your application.

 ## 動機と目的